Recommendations for Follow-Up Care After Treatment for Lung Cancer

 For Non-Small Cell Lung Cancer

-• If you have stage I or II non-small cell lung cancer and you had surgery with or without chemotherapy:
+• If you have stage I (one) or II (two) non-small cell lung cancer and you had surgery with or without chemotherapy:

-• You should see your healthcare provider, have a physical exam and chest CT scan every 6 months for 2-3 years, then every year.
+• You should see your healthcare provider, have a physical exam and chest CT scan every 6 months for 2 to 3 years, then once a year starting at year 4.

-• If you have stage I or II non-small cell lung cancer when your primary treatment was radiation:
+• If you have stage I (one) or II (two) non-small cell lung cancer and your primary treatment was radiation:

-• You should see your healthcare provider, have a physical exam and a chest CT every 3-6 months for 3 years and then every 6 months for 2 years.
-After 5 years this can be done annually.
+• You should see your healthcare provider, have a physical exam and a chest CT every 3 to 6 months for 3 years and then every 6 months for 2 years.
+After 5 years this can be done once a year.

-• If you have stage III or IV non-small cell lung cancer:
+• If you have stage III (three) or IV (four) non-small cell lung cancer:

-• You should see your healthcare provider, have a physical exam and a chest CT every 3-6 months for 3 years and then every 6 months for 2 years.
-After 5 years this can be done annually.
+• You should see your healthcare provider, have a physical exam and a chest CT every 3 to 6 months for 3 years and then every 6 months for 2 years.
+After 5 years this can be done once a year.

 For Small Cell Lung Cancer